SpyglassMC/Spyglass/CONTRIBUTING.md

 [SPGoding](https://github.com/SPGoding) personally accept financial supports.
 The funds will be used for purchasing the server which holds the [localization website](https://l10n.spgoding.com), the rest money will be used for SPGoding's personal usage. _Intransparent, huh?_

-If you're interested in donating, I have a [Patreon](https://patreon.com/SPGoding) profile.
+If you're interested in sponsoring, you can go ahead to my [GitHub Sponsors page](https://github.com/sponsors/SPGoding).